aerogear-attic/cordova-showcase-template/CONTRIBUTING.md

 The Cordova Showcase Application Template is part of the [AeroGear project](https://aerogear.org/), see the [Community Page](https://aerogear.org/community) for general guidelines for contributing to the project.

-This document details specifics for contributions to the Android SDK.
+This document details specifics for contributions to the Cordova Showcase Application Template.

 ## Issue tracker

-The tracking of issues for the AeroGear Android SDK is done in the [AeroGear Android Project](https://issues.jboss.org/projects/AEROGEAR/issues) in the [JBoss Developer JIRA](https://issues.jboss.org).
+The tracking of issues for the AeroGear Cordova Showcase Application Template is done in the [AeroGear Android Project](https://issues.jboss.org/projects/AEROGEAR/issues) in the [JBoss Developer JIRA](https://issues.jboss.org).

 See the [AeroGear JIRA Usage and Guidelines Guide](https://aerogear.org/docs/guides/JIRAUsage/) for information on how the issue tracker relates to contributions to this project.